craigerskine/pxl.media/content/games/the-binding-of-isaac.md

 ---
-title: The Binding of Isaac
+title: 'The Binding of Isaac'
 platform: steam
 genre:
   - action-adventure